|UCI Track Cycling World Championships|

-To qualify for the knockout rounds, riders must complete a 200m flying lap in the fastest time possible, with 28 now progressing instead of 24 at previous World Championships.
+To qualify for the knockout rounds, riders must complete a 200m flying lap in the fastest time possible with 32 progressing.

-The four fastest athletes skip the 1/16 final - which consists of 12 races - to move straight into the 1/8 final, which consists of eight races.
+The time trial is followed by knockout heats - fastest versus slowest.
 These races are 750m long but only the final 200m are timed, with the winner being the first across the line.

 The men race over 15km, the women 10km - the simplest of races.
 There are no intermediate sprints or points to be won.
 The winner is the first rider to cross the finish line.

 Developed in Japan for gambling purposes, the keirin is a tactical race that starts behind a motorised bike, called a derny, which gradually increases its pace to about 50km/h for men and 45km/h for women, until it pulls off to signal a sprint for the line.